Get

 Do Dogs Share Personality Traits With Their Owners?

-Research shows that many dog owners would consider their dog’s personalities to be similar to their own, especially in the areas of neuroticism, extraversion, agreeableness, openness, and conscientiousness.
-This should come as no surprise since most owners tend to pick dogs with personality traits that will best fit into their lifestyle.
+Research shows that many dog owners consider their dog’s personalities similar to their own, especially in the areas of neuroticism, extraversion, agreeableness, openness, and conscientiousness.
+This should come as no surprise since most owners pick dogs with personality traits that will best fit into their lifestyle.
 For example, an active, extroverted person is more likely to pick a dog that will run and play with other dogs at a dog park because that is where the owner wants to go to enjoy themselves and make their own social connections.1

 Welsh Corgi dog being petted by owner outside at a park

-Image Credit: Tanya Consaul Photography, Shutterstock
+Photo Credit by: Tanya Consaul Photography, Shutterstock

 What Is the Emotional Connection Between Dogs and Their Owners?

-A 2022 study highlighted how dogs’ emotional responses and stress-coping mechanisms are influenced by their relationship with their owners.
-It shows that dogs can mirror their owners’ emotional states and responses.
+A 2022 study highlighted how dogs’ emotional responses and stress-coping mechanisms are influenced by their relationship with their owners.2 It shows that dogs can mirror their owners’ emotional states and responses.
 When owners experience stress or anxiety, their dogs may pick up on these cues and exhibit similar behaviors.
-Similarly, positive emotions expressed by owners can lead to a more joyful and relaxed demeanor in their canine companions.2

 What Is Behavioral Mirroring in Dogs?